carlotacb/my-hackathons/README.md

-# my-hackathons
+# Carlota's Hackathons

-👩‍💻 All the hackathons I attended to with their information and an interactive map
+In this website you will find all the hackathons I atended and organized during my student life.